wingify/lua-resty-rabbitmqstomp/README.markdown

 `syntax: rabbit:send(msg, headers)`

 Publishers message with a set of headers.
+Note msg should be a string.

 Some header values which can be set:

-`destination`: Destination of the message, for example /exchange/name/binding` `persistent`: To delivery a persistent message, value should be "true" if declared `receipt`: Receipt for confirmed delivery `content-type`: Type of message, for example application/json
+`destination`: Destination of the message, for example /exchange/name/binding `persistent`: To delivery a persistent message, value should be "true" if declared `receipt`: Receipt for confirmed delivery `content-type`: Type of message, for example application/json